6 Best Essential Oils for Naturally Healthy Hair (Updated April 2020)

-Ylang ylang oil can also help with natural hair care.
-It can help keep the production of sebum in balance, which can in turn help keep skin and hair dryness at bay.
+Ylang ylang oil can also help keep the production of sebum in balance, which can in turn help keep skin and hair dryness at bay.
 It can also function as a hair conditioner, which can help if you’re having trouble with the appearance of your hair.

 Learn more about ylang ylang essential oil benefits.